sheix/genetic-generic-csharp/README.md

 * create an Engine object with EngineParameters (fill all fields in)
 * run methods RunIteration() or RunIterations()
 * take a look on result with GetBest() method

+Feel free to contact me or open an issues :)